scikit-learn/enhancement_proposals/slep006/proposal.rst

 This SLEP was drafted based on the discussions of potential solutions at the February 2019 development sprint in Paris.
-The overarching issue is fond at "Consistent API for attaching properties to samples" at :issue:`4497`.
+The overarching issue is found at "Consistent API for attaching properties to samples" at :issue:`4497`.

 Related issues and discussions include: :issue:`1574`, :issue:`2630`, :issue:`3524`, :issue:`4632`, :issue:`4652`, :issue:`4660`, :issue:`4696`,